eugenia1984/english/glossary.md

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> S

+- **Science Fiction (Sci-Fi)**: explores imaginative and futuristic concepts often grounded in scientific principles, technology, and the potential advancements of the future.

 - **schedule**: refers to a planned timeline for tasks or events.
 Understanding a project's schedule is key to managing time effectively.
 For example: This is the schedule of the day refers to all activities and actions planned for that day. **To schedule** means to arrange for an event or activity to take place at a specific time.
 It's like making an appointment or setting up a time for something.
 For example: `I schedule my doctor's appointments for the first thing in the morning.`